rootux/neurobrush/README.md

 About the project
 =================
-Weekend long Hackathon @google, Tel Aviv (<http://brainihack.org/>) we decided to create a machine that reads user brain waves using Emotiv device, and output those users feeling into the web.
+At a weekend long Hackathon @Google Campus, Tel Aviv (<http://brainihack.org/>) we decided to create a machine that reads brainwaves of users using an Emotiv device, and output those users’ feeling into the web.

 A project by [@galbracha](https://twitter.com/galbracha) [@bArmageddon](https://twitter.com/bArmageddon) [@Jishai](https://twitter.com/Jishai) [@daniik](https://twitter.com/DaniiK) [@yitzikc](https://twitter.com/yitzikc)
 ![The team](https://raw.github.com/rootux/neurobrush/master/demo/images/the_team.jpg "The team")

-we "accidently" created a by-product that exposes the emotiv data to the web in a json format.
+We "accidently" created a by-product that exposes the Emotiv data to the web in a JSON format.

-by doing so we allow javascript developer write on top of what we did and create a real-time unique experience
+By doing so we allow JavaScript developers to write on top of what we did and create a unique real-time experience.

 Demo
 ====
-the demo is live <http://neurobrush.com> - data doesn't get updated, but its just to get the idea
+The demo is live <http://neurobrush.com> - the data doesn't get updated, but it gives you the idea and feeling of the project.
 ![Live demo](https://raw.github.com/rootux/neurobrush/master/demo/images/demo.png "Live demo")

 Project Structure